 Related

-⚠️ Rates on this page are reference figures from banks' official product pages as of 2026-04-01.
+⚠️ Rates on this page are read from the banks’ own rate sheets and official pages as of 2026-04-01.
 Certificate rates change with Central Bank of Egypt policy decisions.
 Verify with the bank before purchase.
 For informational purposes only, not investment advice.